tef/arson/SPEC.md

  - `@base64 "...=="`
  - returns a bytestring if possible
  - can't have `\u` `\U` escapes > 0xFF
- - all non printable ascii characters must be escaped: `\xFF`
+ - all non printable ascii characters MUST be escaped: `\xFF`
+ - SHOULD escape all non-ascii chracters too

 ### ARSON complex numbers: (optional)